uvdsl/solid-web-push/README.md

 ### Service Profile
-My [Solid PWA]() relies on the service profile to learn the necessary information for subscription.
+The [Solid PWA](https://github.com/uvdsl/solid-web-pwa) relies on the service profile to learn the necessary information for subscription.
 The service MUST be of type `as:Service` and MUST have the properties of `ldp:inbox` and `push:vapidPublicKey`.
 An example can be found [here](./model/service$.ttl).